trailofbits/testing-handbook/content/docs/languages/rust/80-supply-chain-analysis.md

 It cryptographically signs/verifies the audit (if that matters to you) and is more decentralized in nature than `cargo-vet`, but may require more manual configurations and cannot help with version-diff trust.

 {{< hint info >}}
-Use the [`cravette` tool](https://github.com/crev-dev/crevette) to convert audits from `crev` to `vet` format.
+Use the [`crevette` tool](https://github.com/crev-dev/crevette) to convert audits from `crev` to `vet` format.
 {{< /hint >}}

 ### [cargo-deny](https://github.com/EmbarkStudios/cargo-deny)

 This plugin can be used for linting your dependencies.
 Use it if you want to automatically detect and warn about crates with these issues:

 * Have an incompatible license
 * Have multiple versions in your dependency tree
 * Are explicitly banned by you
 * Have public security advisories

 ### [cargo-unmaintained](https://github.com/trailofbits/cargo-unmaintained)

-This Trail of Bits’ tool can be used in addition to `cargo` `audit` (see below) to detect unmaintained dependencies in a heuristic way.
+This Trail of Bits’ tool can be used in addition to `cargo audit` (see below) to detect unmaintained dependencies in a heuristic way.

 ### [cackle](https://github.com/cackle-rs/cackle)